niiknow/vestacp/README.md

 Enjoy!!!

+### NOTE
+1. Latest phppgadmin has may have issue with php7.2

 ## Release Notes
 1.6.0 - Add wordpress support.
 Fix MongoDB weird build issue.
-Python 3.7, DotNetCore 2.2, GoLang 1.12.4, and update postgis-2.4 to postgis-2.5
+Python 3.7, DotNetCore 2.2, GoLang 1.12.5, and update postgis-2.4 to postgis-2.5

 1.5.2 - with php7.3 support.